resilient-swarms/argos-sferes/README.md

     bash cmake_scripts/make_all_largeheterosim.sh

+(d) To compile SMBO-Dec on a larger foraging environment:

+    bash cmake_scripts/make_all_largeheterosim.sh

-(d) To compile a few binaries based on different acquisition functions and hyperparameters:
+(e) To compile a few binaries based on different acquisition functions and hyperparameters:

     bash cmake_scripts/make_all_heteroexps.sh ${acq} ${kern} ${alpha} ${lengthscale}

 where ${acq} is the acquisition function in {0 (=UCB),1 (=UCB_LOCAL),2 (=UCB_LOCAL2),3 (=UCB_LOCAL3)}, ${kern} is the kernel in {0 (Matern52 with variable noise), 2 (Matern52)}, $alpha is the exploration exploitation parameter for UCB, and ${lengthscale} is the lengthscale of the kernel (see more info below in Compilation macros).